Home Resume Samples Construction Construction Engineer

 The construction engineer resume you need depends on your career stage:

-If you're moving INTO a construction engineer role from Civil Engineer or Assistant Engineer, your resume must prove readiness for full project ownership.
+If you're moving INTO a construction engineer role from Engineering Technician or Junior Estimator, your resume must prove readiness for full project ownership.

 Career Advancement